responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

   </figure>
 </p>

-*Figure: Meme about the overconfidence of an AI agent (obviously un-calibrated) over a failed prediction.*
+*Figure: Meme about the overconfidence of an AI agent (obviously uncalibrated) over a failed prediction.*

 > *Calibration* is a metric to quantify uncertainty, measuring the difference between a model’s confidence
 > in its predictions and the actual probability of those predictions being correct.[^Bouniot]